 Gatlinburg has been a tourist destination for years but just recently it’s been on the map for moonshine, whiskey, and wine tastings.
 Now, there’s one more adult beverage you have to sample on your way to the national park.
 Read more

 As much as I love going for a hike in the Great Smoky Mountains National Park I can’t bring my fluffy son with me on every trail.
-I’m not referring to those short legs!
 There are only two approved trails for dogs in the national park and they are “The Gatlinburg Trail” and “The Oconaluftee River Trail”.
 Read more

 Gatlinburg’s newest tourist attraction, Anakeesta, is a Cherokee word meaning “the place of the balsams” according to their website.
 I am part Cherokee (my great-grandmother’s name was Morning Dove) but I wouldn’t dream of vouching for the language.
 Anakeesta is located across the street from the aquarium in case you’re wondering but it’s pretty hard to miss the huge brand new building next to Arrowmont.